Acizza/srfinder/README.md

 This project requires the following dependencies:

 * A recent stable version of Rust
-* A recent version of NodeJS
+* A recent version of npm
 * pkg-config

 The following sections describe how to build each part of the project.
 Either step can be done first.